-The old school where to start?
-Old school, Let us start with your listening room.
-As, this is the very first place, to look.
+Old school where to start – Let us start with your listening room.
+Because this is the very first place.
 Even before thinking about filling your room with equipment.

 There is a very simple way to get your system to sound good and it has taken me many years to find this very simple trick!